Kuoni to dump loss making units as euro crisis weighs

 "We welcome this decision, although the exit costs are expensive," said Helvea analyst Chris Burger in a note.
 "We believe that it will be difficult to find a buyer for most operations in this environment, so the costs probably reflect more or less the closing costs."

-Shares in Kuoni traded 2.5 percent higher at 266.50 francs by 11:03 a.m.
-British time, outperforming a 0.7 percent rise in the Swiss Midcap index .SMIM.
+Shares in Kuoni traded 2.5 percent higher at 266.50 francs by 1003 GMT, outperforming a 0.7 percent rise in the Swiss Midcap index.